jen729w/learn.johnnydecimal.com/docs/language-spec/index.md

    00.99 ID        // OK: we skipped IDs 00 through 98
 ```

-Note however that this does not allow you to violate the rules of parenthood.

 - A category must still have a matching parent area.
 - An ID must still have a matching parent category.